 Skip to Content

-Canned tuna stir-fry.
+Canned tuna stir fry recipe.

-Canned tuna stir fry, is a quick and easy tuna recipe you can whip up any time.
+Canned tuna stir fry is a quick and easy tuna recipe you can whip up anytime.

-• Make spicy tuna pasta for dinner.
+• Make a spicy tuna pasta for dinner.

 • Make a few wraps for an easy picnic meal.